(2864 House floor votes analyzed β so far...)

 Author: Debbie Villio

-π Details π View Bill on Legislature WebsiteLast Action: Sent to the Governor for executive approval.
+π Details π View Bill on Legislature WebsiteLast Action: Effective date: 08/01/2026.

 Author: Debbie Villio

-π Details π View Bill on Legislature WebsiteLast Action: Sent to the Governor for executive approval.
+π Details π View Bill on Legislature WebsiteLast Action: Effective date: 08/01/2026.

 Author: Debbie Villio

-Date: 2026-05-25
+Date: 2026-06-02

 Author: Debbie Villio

-Co-sponsors: Denise Marcelle Daryl Adams Tony Bacala Doyle Boudreaux Jacob Braud Rhonda Butler Wilford Carter Tehmi Chassion Jason DeWitt Kellee Dickerson Jessica Domangue Michael Echols Adrian Fisher Aimee Freeman Barbara Freiberg Kyle Green Stephanie Hilferty Dodie Horton John Illg Steven Jackson Mike Johnson Alonzo Knox Jeremy LaCombe Chasity Martinez Ed Murray Tammy Phelps Laurie Schlegel Sylvia Taylor Jeff Wiley John Wyble
+Co-sponsors: Daryl Adams Tony Bacala Doyle Boudreaux Jacob Braud Rhonda Butler Wilford Carter Tehmi Chassion Jason DeWitt Kellee Dickerson Jessica Domangue Michael Echols Adrian Fisher Aimee Freeman Barbara Freiberg Kyle Green Stephanie Hilferty Dodie Horton John Illg Steven Jackson Mike Johnson Alonzo Knox Jeremy LaCombe Denise Marcelle Chasity Martinez Ed Murray Tammy Phelps Laurie Schlegel Sylvia Taylor Jeff Wiley John Wyble

 Author: Debbie Villio